rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/58_account-management/585_fair-usage-policy.md

 * To intentionally distribute viruses, worms, Trojan horses, corrupted files, hoaxes, or other items of a destructive or deceptive nature on or using **rapyuta.io**;

-* To disable or interfere with or circumvent the use of the **rapyuta.io**, its Services, or the equipment used to provide **rapyuta.io**, by customers, or other authorised users;
+* To disable or interfere with or circumvent the use of the **rapyuta.io**, its Services, or the equipment used to provide **rapyuta.io**, by customers, or other authorized users;

 * To generate, distribute, publish or facilitate unsolicited mass email, or other solicitations (“**spam**”);